AI-Planning/lifted-pddl/README.md

 ## Limitations

-Lifted PDDL only uses typed STRIPS (`:requirements :typing`) and does not support any other PDDL extension.
-However, it should be easy to adapt to most PDDL extensions, such as conditional effects, negative preconditions, etc. The code is brief, simple to understand and has many comments, so I encourage you to implement any functionality you need and submit a pull request to the [Github](https://github.com/ari-dasci/lifted-pddl)! 😄
+At the moment, Lifted PDDL only supports typed STRIPS and existential preconditions (`:requirements :typing :existential-preconditions`).
+In the future, it will be extended to support ADL and, maybe, other PDDL requirements.
+We also welcome contributions.
+The code is brief, simple to understand and has many comments, so I encourage you to implement any functionality you need and submit a pull request to the [Github](https://github.com/AI-Planning/lifted-pddl)! 😄

 ## Authors